 If you get the time while you’re visiting Loch Ness you might want to catch one of the tour boats that sail out of Inverness to go dolphin watching on the Firth.
 It’s a fantastic experience.

-Even within the Inner Hebrides there’s a huge number of places to visit but many of them are either too difficult to get to or offer too few activities.
-Others meanwhile, are so busy that summer accommodation prices skyrocket to extortionate levels (looking at you, Skye).
+Even within the Inner Hebrides, there’s a huge number of places to visit but many of them are either too difficult to get to or offer too few activities.
+Others meanwhile, are so busy that summer accommodation prices skyrocket to extortionate levels (looking at you, Isle of Skye).

 One of the wonderful things about the islands listed below is there are so many things to see and do you could quite easily spend a week on each one and have a totally different experience, whether it’s lounging around on a golden sand beach, climbing to the top of a dramatic mountain or cycling along a stunning coastal road.